Gluten Free Apple Cider Donuts

 - Bake for 10-15 minutes or until a toothpick comes out clean in the center.
 Allow donuts to cool in the pan for 5-10 minutes before turning them out onto a wire rack.

-- While it cools, mix the sugar and cinnamon together for the topping.
+- While it cools, melt 4 Tablespoons unsalted butter and mix 1/2 cup granulated sugar and 1 teaspoon cinnamon together for the topping.

 - Brush the donuts with melted butter, roll in the cinnamon sugar, coating all sides as best as possible.